The Bunt That Changed Baseball History

 October 14, 1975 was an unusually warm day, reaching nearly 80 degrees.
 By game time at Cincinnati’s Riverfront Stadium, temperatures still hovered around 60 with the sticky, humid air lingering well into the night.
 The field’s artificial turf did not help cool things down.
 Compared to Fenway, Riverfront was cavernous and new, having opened in 1970.
 Former National League President Warren Giles threw out the ceremonial first pitch.
 Curt Gowdy, and Tony Kubek worked the NBC TV broadcast booth.
 Gowdy had been the Red Sox regular play by play man from 1951 to 1965.

 Game 3 became an epic struggle.
 The teams accounted for 17 hits, including 6 home runs.
 The Red Sox committed 2 errors (both by Fisk).
 Seven pitchers made appearances.
 After a nail biting 9th inning in which the Red Sox tied the game, they went into extra innings.
-Retiring the Sox in the top half of the tenth, Reds centerfielder Cesar Geronimo led off the bottom half of the 10th inning off with a base hit.
+The Sox failed to score in the top half of the tenth, and Reds centerfielder Cesar Geronimo led off the bottom half of the 10th inning off with a base hit.
 Then up stepped pinch hitter Ed Armbrister, a native of the Bahamas, who within just a few minutes would become the most famous Bahamian in the United States.

 Wanting to get Geronimo in scoring position, Anderson called for a sacrifice bunt.
 Sox relief pitcher Jim Willoboughy threw a fastball on the first pitch as Armbrister squared around.
 He made contact and the ball bounced high.
-Hesitating for just a split second, he started to run out of the batter’s box but then seemed frozen after two steps as he bumped into Fisk.
+Hesitating for just a split second, he finallystarted to run out of the batter’s box.
+But he seemed frozen after two steps, as he bumped into Fisk.
 Carlton Fisk didn’t hesitate and charged after the ball while Armbrister could not seem get going.
 Fisk began pushing Armbrister out of the way, finally grabbing the ball and hurriedly making a throw to second base.
 But it went into center, and Geronimo, who had wisely kept running, made it to third.
 The speedy Armbrister ended up at second base.
 The whole play took seven seconds.